typhoon-php/typhoon/README.md

-# PHP Extended Type System Types
+# PHP Extended Type System • Type

 Collection of value objects that represent the types of PHP Extended Type System.
 Currently, all the types are inspired by popular PHP static analysis tools: [Psalm](https://psalm.dev/) and [PHPStan](https://phpstan.org/).